The Mahdi Servants Union: Positions

 The group's leader Yasser Al-Habib is considered to be at "radical right-wing" of Kuwaiti spectrum.
 He is hostile towards the Government of the Islamic Republic of Iran and has questioned the religious credentials of Ali Khamenei, Iran's Supreme Leader.
 Al-Habib has also denounced Lebanese Mohammad Hussein Fadlallah as a "mubtadi (innovator [in religion])".
 Among the few Shia figures the group approves is Sadiq al-Shirazi.
 Al-Habib had studied under Mohammed Ridha al-Shirazi while he was in Qom and is son-in-law of Mujtaba al-Shirazi.
-He is thus regarded a partisan of al-Shirazi network (shiraziyyin) in Europe.
+He is thus regarded a partisan of al-Shirazi network (shiraziyun) in Europe.
 Members of the group follow Sadiq al-Shirazi as their Marja' (religious source of emulation).